mjyc/markademic/README.md

 # Markademic

-A pipeline for writing an academic paper using markdown; it convert *.md to *.tex to *.pdf in npm pkg.
+A pipeline for writing an academic paper using markdown.
+It converts *.md to *.tex to *.pdf in npm pkg.

 ## Getting started